webtourismus/tailwindcss/standalone-cli/README.md

 > Standalone version of [Tailwind CLI](https://tailwindcss.com/docs/installation#using-tailwind-cli)

+## !!!
+PATCHED !!!
+This version of the CLI is patched to include postcss-import and postcss-nested

 ## Installation

 Download the appropriate platform-specific version of the `tailwindcss` cli from the [latest release](https://github.com/tailwindlabs/tailwindcss/releases).